Sexual Health

 VA is actively investing in new ways to improve women's sexual health and well-being.
 VA is here to support you with services such as:

-- Mental health support and treatment — getting help for mental health conditions like depression and PTSD or experiences of military sexual trauma — can improve your sexual health as can relationship counseling
+• Mental health support and treatment for conditions such as depression, PTSD, or experiences of military sexual trauma can also help improve your sexual health

 How do I access services for sexual health at VA?